mm80843/T3.5/docs/bp_0.md

 ### Idea description

-During the outbreak of COVID-19 large organizations as well as numerous educational institutions have explored the potential of lowering disease transmission by dividing their personnel (and pupils) into smaller groups, taking turns in using and operating the physical space in confined and high-occupancy areas.
-The main idea is to establish a rotational shift schedule in areas where there is high occupancy with the main focus on managing the staff presence through shifts rather than the potential users of the services provided.
+During the COVID -19 outbreak, large organisations, as well as many educational institutions, explored the potential to reduce disease transmission by dividing their staff (and students) into smaller groups that take turns using and servicing physical space in enclosed and high-traffic areas.
+The main idea is to introduce a rotating shift schedule in high occupancy areas, focusing on managing staff presence through shifts rather than the potential users of the services provided.

 ### Why?

-Limitation of the occupancy of confined areas allows for better social distancing and control over indoor parameters (such as the concentration of CO2 in the air).
-Moreover, rotation of the workforce prevents transmission of the disease between the majority of the employees and therefore the preservation of the final quality of the service and brings greater flexibility to the customers.
+Limiting the occupancy of enclosed spaces allows for better social distancing and control over indoor parameters (such as CO2 concentration in the air).
+In addition, rotating the workforce prevents the transmission of diseases between the majority of staff, thus maintaining the final quality of service and bringing more flexibility to clients.

 ### Contextual situations

-This measure is to be applied in confined and high occupancy areas such as offices (during working hours) or large retail businesses during morning and evening peak hours and weekends.
-To be functional, this measure envisages greater flexibility of the main stakeholders – workers, who should be willing to accept the limitation of their access.
+This measure should be used in enclosed and busy areas such as offices (during working hours) or large retail outlets during morning and evening rush hours and at weekends.
+For this measure to work, greater flexibility is envisaged on the part of the main actors - the workers - who should be willing to accept the restriction of their access.

 ### Problems to solve